 Gain Experience

 Most healthcare settings prefer highly trained nurses with a few years of hospital-based bedside experience.
+Most nurse staffing agencies have specific requirements for field experience, typically expecting travel nurses to have at least one year of experience in their specialty before applying for travel nursing positions.
 As mentioned, one year of RN experience is typically required but more can be helpful.
 If you choose to specialize in an area of care, you should have prior experience in those units, too.

-To that end, you may be wondering now: how many years to become a travel nurse?
+To that end, you may be wondering now: how many years will it take me to become a travel nurse?

 When it comes to meeting expectations and measuring experience, it’s okay to take your time—feeling comfortable and confident in your skills is the best indication you’re ready to start your travel nursing career.